-This blog post includes multiple quotes, all sourced from the Birth Trauma Survey we conducted in 2015.
-To read the survey report in full, click here.
+This blog post includes multiple quotes, all sourced from the Birth Trauma Survey I conducted in 2015.
+To read the survey report in full, find a link here.

 While birth trauma is sometimes a case of unavoidable bad luck, in my experience the vast majority of birth-related trauma is avoidable.
-Let me just clarify right now that by ‘avoidable’ I do not mean to imply that a woman’s trauma is in any way her fault, or that had she done things differently she could have prevented a traumatic birth taking place.
-Women will naturally endeavour to make the best choices possible for themselves and their babies given the information and support they have available to them.
+Let me just clarify right now that by ‘avoidable’ I do not mean to imply that a person’s trauma is in any way their fault, or that had they done things differently they could have prevented a traumatic birth taking place.
+Birth givers will naturally endeavour to make the best choices possible for themselves and their babies given the information and support they have available to them.
 Let's talk more about such support and information...

-How well are women set up to make positive birth choices for themselves?
-How well respected are women's birth choices?
-How compassionate, kind and respectful are the care providers who support birthing women?
-Are women made aware of their rights and responsibilities, and those of their care providers, prior to labour?
-Because overwhelmingly, for the majority of women who share their traumatic birth stories with me, it is the disempowerment they experience through disrespectful, negligent, coercive, or just plain insensitive care, that ultimately results in a traumatic birth experience.
+How well are birthing people set up to make positive birth choices for themselves?
+How well respected are people's birth choices?
+How compassionate, kind and respectful are the care providers who support birthing people?
+Are people made aware of their rights and responsibilities, and those of their care providers, prior to labour?
+Because overwhelmingly, for the majority of people who share their traumatic birth stories with me, it is the disempowerment they experience through disrespectful, negligent, coercive, or just plain insensitive care, that ultimately results in a traumatic birth experience.
 It isn’t about how or where they end up giving birth so much as it is about the lack of compassion, respect and support they encounter in that process.

 When survey respondents were asked, "What was the nature of your birth trauma?" some of the answers included: